 Conduct Review Process

 The Johnson & Wales University (JWU) Conduct Review Process, like the Student Code of Conduct, is designed to help the university maintain a safe, healthy, and positive environment for living, learning, and working, where students act lawfully and in compliance with university codes, practices, policies, procedures, or rules (collectively, “Rules”), and act with civility, honesty, integrity, and respect for themselves and others and the university community and the communities in which we live.
 The Conduct Review Process is used to support and enforce the Student Code of Conduct by providing procedures for determining whether a student is responsible or not responsible for a violation of the Student Code of Conduct.
+For the sake of simplicity, the Conduct Review Process refers to “students” as any persons who have applied to the university, have been admitted to the university, have moved into university housing, have started attending classes, or have taken a leave of absence from the university but may return without submission of an application for readmittance.
+Some such persons may not be students for other purposes, such as for purposes of the Family Educational Rights and Privacy Act (FERPA), pursuant to which a person is a “student” only once a person has started attending classes.

-The Conduct Review Process applies to all violations by students of any Rules, except that it is subject to JWU’s policy governing Academic Integrity, and it does not apply to claims that fall within the scope of JWU’s Title IX Policy and Procedures.
+The Conduct Review Process applies to all violations by students of any Rules, except that it is subject to JWU’s policy governing Academic Integrity, and it does not apply to certain types of issues outlined below and to claims that fall within the scope of JWU’s Title IX Policy and Procedures.
 If any matter is dismissed as outside the scope of Title IX, then, in the sole discretion of the university, the university may bring charges and address such conduct under the Conduct Review Process, which will apply to matters outside the scope of Title IX.
 The university shall take such steps as needed to ensure compliance with any other university Rules, including the Student Code of Conduct.
 Such steps could include taking disciplinary action against respondents who are not subject to adjudication under the Title IX Policy and Procedures or are found not responsible for violations of the Title IX Policy and Procedures.
 For avoidance of doubt, a respondent may be found not responsible for Title IX violations but, thereafter, be found responsible for violations of any other university Rules, including, for example, violations of the Student Code of Conduct and Title VII.

 Johnson & Wales University reserves the right to make changes to the Rules and any provisions contained in the Student Handbook at any time at its sole discretion.
 Notice of substantial changes will be shared via JWU email, which should be checked frequently for important updates from across JWU.